Michael Myers (Halloween): Appearances

-Films
+Films and canons

+Michael Myers’ story has gone through different timelines and canons, with some retconning previously established plots.

+The Original timeline

-Michael Myers made his first appearance in the 1978 film Halloween.
+Myers made his first appearance in the 1978 film Halloween.
 At the beginning of Halloween, a six-year-old Michael murders his teenage sister Judith on Halloween night in 1963.
 Fifteen years later, he escapes Smith's Grove Sanitarium and returns to his hometown of Haddonfield, Illinois, where he stalks a teenage babysitter named Laurie Strode, while his psychiatrist, Dr. Sam Loomis, attempts to track him down.
 After murdering three of Laurie's friends, Michael attacks her as well.
 She fends him off long enough for Loomis to arrive and shoot Michael six times, knocking him off a balcony; when Loomis goes to check the body, he finds that Michael has disappeared.
 Halloween II (1981) picks up directly where the original ended.
 Michael follows Laurie to the local hospital and kills the staff one by one.
 Loomis discovers that Laurie is Michael's younger sister and rushes to the hospital to find them.
 Laurie shoots Michael in the eyes, and Loomis blows up the operating theater while Laurie escapes.
-Michael emerges from the explosion, engulfed in flames, before finally collapsing.
+Michael emerges from the explosion, engulfed in flames, before finally collapsing dead.